mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

-## Stage 3 - Part2 : Creating the Final Table - the Constrainted Node mapping 1
+## Sub-step 3 - Part2 : Creating the Final Table - the Constrainted Node mapping 1

-In this stage, we created the relationship table between `Disorder ID` and `ICD codes`.
+In this sub-step, we created the relationship table between `Disorder ID` and `ICD codes`.
 Since in MIMIC-IV disorders were already coded in ICD codes, we created 1759 hypothetical disorder names for each root ICD code, from `D1`, `D2` to `D1759`.
 The IDs range from 1 to 1759.

 To replicable results in your project: Execute the scripts located in the `Step04_Stage03_Part03_K_CNM2` directory.

-## Stage 3 - Part3 : Creating the Final Table - the Constrainted Node mapping 2
+## Sub-step 3 - Part3 : Creating the Final Table - the Constrainted Node mapping 2

-In this stage, we utilized the mapper created in the input step with the OHDSI Athena vocabulary system to map ICD codes to SNOMED CT.
+In this sub-step, we utilized the mapper created in the input step with the OHDSI Athena vocabulary system to map ICD codes to SNOMED CT.
 This automated mapping covers the majority of the codes.
 For ICD codes that are not covered by the OHDSI Athena mapping, a manual approach is applied to ensure comprehensive coverage and accuracy.

 To replicable results in your project: Execute the scripts located in the `Step04_Stage03_Part03_K_CNM2` directory.

-## Stage 3 - Part4 :  Creating the Final Table - the Constrainted Node mapping 5
+## Sub-step 3 - Part4 :  Creating the Final Table - the Constrainted Node mapping 5

-In this stage, we create all the necessary tables for constructing a supervised dataset that facilitates building the `constrained node mapping 5` model.
+In this sub-step, we create all the necessary tables for constructing a supervised dataset that facilitates building the `constrained node mapping 5` model.
 The model needs to be able to map **Activity_Value_ID** (as an identifier), with **Activity_Attribute** (as feature names), and **Activity_Attribute_Value** (as feature values), to **Disorders** (as classes).
 We can also add timestamps to them for time-series analysis.

 This step consists of four tables: